prathiksh13/MediMap/README.md

 MediMap is a personal health intelligence platform that transforms raw medical reports into actionable, longitudinal health insight.

-A patient registers once — entering age, height, weight, and existing conditions (diabetes, hypertension, cardiac issues).
+A patient registers once â€” entering age, height, weight, and existing conditions (diabetes, hypertension, cardiac issues).
 From that point, every report they upload becomes part of a living health record.

 The platform:

 - Extracts values from uploaded PDFs and scanned images using Gemini Vision (no Tesseract needed)
 - Structures them into a clean parameter table with reference ranges and red/yellow/green risk indicators
-- Generates a plain-language AI verdict — what's abnormal, what the risk is, and what to do next
+- Generates a plain-language AI verdict â€” what's abnormal, what the risk is, and what to do next
 - Tracks every parameter (hemoglobin, WBC, RBC, blood glucose, TSH) across time with line graphs
 - Flags missing tests based on the patient's condition profile and tells them when each test is due
 - Surfaces relevant specialist doctors in Hyderabad and matches insurance plans to health risk